cerbos/wit-adapter/README.md

 ## Example

-In the example, the client application `http-proxy` starts the HTTP component, then calls the `epdp-wasi` via its rich interface.
+In the example, the client application `http-proxy` starts the HTTP component, and then calls the `epdp-wasi` via its rich interface.

 Prerequisites:
 1. Rust toolchain.